CGMSP/python-graphics-curriculum/touturial.md

 ```

 ### Drawing the bullets
-Here we define the function 'draw' with the parameter 'self' where we again use the function 'drawImage' with the image 'bulletImage' (defined later as [assets/bullet.png](assets/bullet.png)) in the position where we know the bullet is.
+Here we define the function 'draw' with the parameter 'self' where we again use the function 'drawImage' with the image 'bulletImage' (defined earlier as [assets/bullet.png](assets/bullet.png)) in the position where we know the bullet is.

 ```
 def draw(self):